buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcCostResource/Entities/IfcAppliedValue.md

 { .change-ifc2x4}
 > IFC4 CHANGE  Entity made non-abstract to support general formula expressions of constraints, data type of date-based attributes changed into _IfcDate_, _ValueType_ and _Condition_ promoted from _IfcCostValue_, _Components_ and _ArithmeticOperator_ attributes added to replace _IfcAppliedValueRelationship_ for more efficient encoding and reference tracking.

+## Informal propositions

+1. When the *ArithmeticOperator* equals `MODULO``, the list of *Components* shall contain exactly two values, which shall be positive integers.

 ## Attributes

 ### Name